 Proposals to transform Central Library

-Central Library will re-open in Spring 2014, a brighter and more exciting place with more space available to customers and visitors than ever before.
-It will be joined at lower ground level to the brand new extended Central Library that is being developed in the Town Hall extension.
+Central Library will re-open on Saturday 22 March 2014, a brighter and more exciting place with more space available to customers and visitors than ever before.
+It will be joined at lower ground level to the brand new extended Central Library that is being developed in the Town Hall extension, where the temporary city library is currently based.
 The aim is to create a world-class library complex, of international significance, that the people of Manchester will love to visit and can rightly be proud of.

 Its new archive centre will bring together a detailed and fascinating picture of our region's past, housing materials from a range of partners.
 Access, storage, interpretation and display will all be hugely improved, providing a fitting showcase for Manchester's treasures.

 There will also be extensive book and multi media collections, learning spaces for groups and individual quiet study, performance spaces and cafes.

 When Central Library first opened in 1934, it was a spacious, well-designed, ultra-modern flagship library; a statement of civic pride and a fitting home for the city's prestigious collections.
 In the intervening years, the role and content of libraries and customer expectations have changed.
 More services have been developed and crammed into the available spaces, and it's been done in a piecemeal way.
 The library became tired and cluttered.
 It was time to re-think the way the building was used, to empty it out and start afresh, bringing back the best of the collection and introducing new services and new ways of delivering those services.

 The library refurbishment will work to a small number of key principles: